API Reference Overview

 sensor_read

-Read sensor value by ID.
+Read sensor value by channel.

 __attribute__((import_module("akira")))